 To illustrate, let’s say your company is called “Awesome Marketing”.
 A natural anchor link to your web page would be the branded term “Awesome marketing“.
 However, Google found people were abusing anchor text links with highly targeted and descriptive keywords, such as “cheap marketing services“.

-If “cheap marketing services” makes up 90% of all your anchor link profile, it’s pretty obvious to Google you are trying to unfairly influence the search results page.
+If “cheap marketing services” make up 90% of all your anchor link profiles, it’s pretty obvious to Google you are trying to unfairly influence the search results page.

 Domain and Page Authority

 Domain authority is the authority of the domain name that is linking back to your website.
-Domain authority is defined by factors such as number of backlinks the site has, age of domain, and the overall content on the domain.
+Domain authority is defined by factors such as the number of backlinks the site has, the age of the domain, and the overall content on the domain.

 Moz Open Site Explorer

-A fairly obvious one this, but the relevance of the page linking to your website is all important.
+A fairly obvious one is this, but the relevance of the page linking to your website is all-important.

 However, a website such as “www.simplerecipes.com” linking to en masse to “www.amazingseotips.co.uk” might grab Google’s attention for the wrong reasons, as it’s likely those links may be part of a black hat link building campaign.